 But the schools, of course, aren’t just spooky stories and Gothic spires.
-The 2005 Times Education Supplement ranked Oxford
+The US New and World Report yearly report ranks Oxford

-and Cambridge as the two best universities in Europe, as well as at number five and six, respectively, worldwide— ahead of Princeton, Yale, Columbia, and many other of the world-renowned American colleges and universities.
+and Cambridge as the two best universities in Europe, as well as at number five and six, respectively, worldwide—ahead of Princeton, Yale, Columbia, and many other of the world-renowned American colleges and universities.

 So if you’re dreaming of studying abroad at Oxbridge, whether for a year or a term, you’re not alone.
 But how can you make it happen?
 Yes, you can.
 For an academic year, a semester, or for a summer term.

 The Time is Now

 First of all, start planning as soon as possible.
-To go abroad for the spring of 2006 I applied in March of 2005—and that was cutting it much too close.
+To go abroad for the Spring semester of the following year I applied in March of the previous year—and that was cutting it much too close.
 Know whether you want to go abroad for a year or a term by early

 fall of your sophomore year.
 If you want to do a junior year abroad you’ll probably have to apply by October.
 And to do that you’ll have to have recommendations from professors, writing samples, and a transcript.
 So get started now.